milhidaka/webgpu-blas/README.md

-# webgpu-blas
+# WebGPU-BLAS

 Fast matrix-matrix multiplication on web browser using [WebGPU](https://gpuweb.github.io/gpuweb/), future web standard.

+The WebGPU standard is still in the process of being established and will not work in normal web browsers.
+There is also a possibility that the code will not work due to changes in the standard.

+# Supported web browsers

+- [Chrome Canary](https://www.google.com/chrome/canary/) (89.0.4359.0) on Windows, MacOS (maybe Linux)
+  - Enabling WebGPU feature flag (from chrome://flags/#enable-unsafe-webgpu ) is needed.
-Currently supports Safari on macOS Catalina and iOS 13.
+- Safari on macOS Catalina, iOS 13, iOS 14
-Chrome support is future work.

-On iPhone11, matrix multiplication of two 1024x1024 matrices can be computed in about 60ms (35GFLOPS), including data transfer from / to CPU.

-To run WebGPU, experimental feature WebGPU have to be enabled in Safari.
+  - See below to enable the experimental feature
+  - Using WSL shading language, which is deprecated and will be removed in future release of Safari.

 In macOS, menu bar -> Develop -> Experimental Features -> check "WebGPU"